AZAB History & Information

 Enter AZAB 2023

-Early expressions of interest have started to come in.
+Expressions of interest are coming in.
 At the moment these boats are planning to be on the start line on Saturday 3rd June 2023.

 David Faucher plans to sail “Ventura” his Rustler 36 Single-Handed